 - Craigslist (use the “Gigs” section of major cities like New York, Chicago, and Los Angeles)

-- Facebook Groups (many people will share their excess work so start building relationships!)
+- Facebook Groups (many people will share their excess work in online communities, so start building relationships!)

 - Social media (search for #needwriters or #writerswanted to start)

-- Email newsletters (it’s the only way I advertise that I’m paying for guest posts, and many other small businesses do the same.
+- Email newsletters (it’s the first way I advertised when I started paying for guest posts, and many other small businesses do the same.
 They want someone who already knows the brand.)

 2. Have Patience